GOTCHA! Ex-Con In Englewood Stabbing Nabbed, Handgun Recovered By Teaneck Police

-Tahref L. Folkes, 33, tried to run but was chased down shortly before noon Wednesday, they said.
+Tahref L. Folkes, 33, tried to duck them but was chased down shortly before noon Wednesday, police said.

-They also recovered a handgun that they said he tossed during the brief foot pursuit.
+They also recovered a handgun that they said he stashed in a local store during the foot pursuit.

 Folkes, who has a lengthy rap sheet dating back to 2009, was released from state prison last July after serving 5½ years on a second career gun conviction, records show.